projectatomic/atomic-site/source/blog/2015-09-02-using-a-spc-to-troubleshoot-containers.html.md

 I'm not specifying a kernel version in this Dockerfile, but I did test that as well if you'd like tighter coupling between the Atomic versions and the Docker Hub tag.

 Once the container is pushed to the Docker Hub, `atomic run` will be able to launch the sysdig-spc container and give you the ability to inspect your running containers.
+The container will open a shell as root, you can run `csysdig` to get the TUI version, or `sysdig -l` to see what modules you can run from the command line.
+You can also check out the sysdig website for examples.

+If you'd like to try out the container I built try:

 `atomic run --spc nzwulfin/sysdig-spc`